 Achraf Hakimi has been a revelation since joining Borussia Dortmund on a two-year loan from Real Madrid and with the clock ticking on the Morocco full-back's temporary stay in Germany, there are ample reasons why the 21-year-old should make the move permanent.

-Hakimi has said his “heart is divided between Madrid and Dortmund” and with half a season remaining on his 24-month stint with BVB, he is fully aware that his career will soon be at a crossroads.
+Hakimi has previously said his "heart is divided between Madrid and Dortmund," but that he feels "very comfortable" at the Signal Iduna Park, and with his 24-month stint with BVB drawing to a close, he is fully aware that his career will soon be at a crossroads.

-Comfort will be important to a young man preparing to become a father for the first time this summer, adding to the weight of importance that the decision over his future already holds.
+Comfort is important to a young man preparing who became a father for the first time in February, adding to the weight of importance that the decision over his future already holds.

 The magnetic pull of his hometown club will be hard to ignore.
 Hakimi was born in Getafe, a town just south of Madrid and, bar a season with CD Colonia Ofligevi as an eight-year-old, he played all his football at Real before moving to western Germany.
 But it is easy to see how Dortmund has become such an appealing option for the Morocco international.

 After all, this is where Hakimi has developed into a two-time African Youth Player of the Year while establishing himself as one of the most exciting young talents in world football.